 Four strategies help my family navigate the murky waters of self-evaluation and comparison.
-Whether my sons are sizing themselves up against the abilities and accomplishments of a friend, a classmate, or a brother, we continue to reinforce these guidelines:
+Whether my sons are sizing themselves up against the abilities and accomplishments of a friend, a classmate, or a brother, we continue to reinforce these guidelines.

 Did you know that your effort can impact your ability?
 Research demonstrates that just knowing this fact improves kids’ motivation and, in fact, also leads to better performance.
 So we try to focus on the sweat our kids put in to learning.

-3. Someone else’s talent has nothing to do with you.
+Someone else’s talent has nothing to do with you.
 Stop focusing on what someone else can do and show yourself what you can accomplish.
 Remember that effort can trump innate ability.
 And linking poor performance to lack of innate ability reduces drive and motivation.